nataliack/marketplace_assingment/README.md

 - Devise - is a popular authentication tool used in the Ruby on Rails framework.
 It allows users to log in and out of the web application.
 - Heroku - this service enables users to deploy Ruby on Rails applications
+- Bootstrap v4-5 - used bootstrap to style the web app.
+It is a css framework that assists in developing a responsive and clear app.
+- Stripe -

 # Active Record Associations